Minister of Foreign Affairs (Canada)

-From 1909 to 1993, the office was called the Secretary of State for External Affairs.
-The first two secretaries of state for external affairs, from 1909 until 1912, (Charles Murphy under Sir Wilfrid Laurier and William James Roche under Sir Robert Borden) concurrently served as the Secretary of State for Canada.
+From 1909 to 1993, the office was called the secretary of state for external affairs.
+The first two secretaries of state for external affairs, from 1909 until 1912, (Charles Murphy under Sir Wilfrid Laurier and William James Roche under Sir Robert Borden) concurrently served as the secretary of state of Canada.
 The two portfolios were permanently separated in 1912, and the external affairs portfolio was then held by the prime minister of Canada until 1946.

 History

 Ministers holding the external affairs and foreign affairs portfolios have sometimes played prominent international roles: